linkerd/website/linkerd.io/content/_index.md

   image_on_the_right: false
 announcement_banner:
   description: 2.3.2 is out now!
 Get the newest version.
 [Download now >](https://github.com/linkerd/linkerd2/releases/)
-description: Linkerd is a transparent proxy that adds service discovery, routing, failure handling, and visibility to modern software applications
+description: Linkerd is a service mesh for Kubernetes and beyond.
+It gives you observability, reliability, and security without requiring any changes to your code.
 keywords:
 - cloud native applications
 outputs: